jme/shannon-rust/README.md

 ## performance
-Just for kicks, here is a quick speed comparison of this code to a mostly similar [OCaml Shannon Entropy calculator](https://github.com/jme/shannon) I had previously written.
+Just for kicks, here is a quick speed comparison of this code to a mostly similar [OCaml version](https://github.com/jme/shannon) I had previously written.

-target file: rust-nightly (~100MB)
+target file: rust-nightly_.tar.gz (~100MB)

 style A: using HashMap (Rust) / Hashtbl (OCaml) for the bins